-Do you suffer with After-Christmas-Syndrome as well as we do?
+Do you suffer from After-Christmas-Syndrome as well as we do?

 Well, let’s then bring back some of the Christmas atmosphere and tune us up again for the best time of a year.
 And what will tune you better than Austria?

-During our travels we have been happy we can enjoy freedom and have new experiences everyday in the unknown places, discovering culture and natural differences, learning, meeting new people and knowing each other in various situations.
+During our travels we have been happy we can enjoy the freedom and have new experiences every day in the unknown places, discovering the culture and differences, learning, meeting new people and knowing each other in various situations.

 Australasia is a wonderful place for wanderlust, but when it comes to Christmas it can never beat good old Europe.

 Christmas for us is mostly about family, traditions, and atmosphere in the first place.